Jetsurf/jet-bot/README.md

 For self-hosting:

-Requires a bot token from the Discord Developer Portal
+Requires a bot token from the Discord Developer Portal and a Discord Team assigned to it for owner permissions.

 Requires https://github.com/Pycord-Development/pycord discord python library to function as well as all dependencies for it.